scanash00/cat-api/README.md

 ### GET /
 Health check endpoint.
 Returns application status.

+## CORS Support
+The API supports Cross-Origin Resource Sharing (CORS) for all routes.
+By default, requests from any origin are allowed.

+### CORS Configuration
+- All routes support cross-origin requests
+- Wildcard `*` is used to allow requests from any domain
+- Preflight requests are automatically handled

+**Note for Production**: Consider restricting CORS origins in a production environment for enhanced security.

 ## Contributing
 Contributions are welcome!
 Make sure to follow common sense when contributing, and keeping the code clean.